 Lesia was not informed of her husband’s serious injury immediately.
 Denys was often out of contact for days at a time, so silence was not uncommon.

 “When I was about to collapse, I would write to his commanding officers – but they never responded.
 They were afraid to speak to me.
 His friends began writing to ask if I was Denys’s spouse, but no one would explain what had happened.
-Denys told me he was in the and probably blind for the rest of his life when I finally reached him.
+Denys told me he was in the hospital and probably blind for the rest of his life when I finally reached him.
 She says, “I just replied, ‘It is okay, you are still alive’.”

 Lesia, who had returned to Ukraine along with her sons, grabbed the necessities at home, left their boys with relatives, and rushed straight to the Dnipro Hospital.
 She was horrified to see her husband in bloody, sand filled combat fatigues.
 He was filthy, and had an overgrown beard.